 2. Reduce expenses

-While this isn’t easy, your survival plan will bring essential and non-essential expenses into the spotlight.
-Depending on your circumstances, a few creative changes might help get you back to positive cash flow.
+While reducing expenses isn’t easy, your survival plan will bring essential and non-essential expenses into the spotlight.
+Depending on your circumstances, a few creative changes may help get you back to positive cash flow.

 - Discontinue non-essential services temporarily.